HHonzik/archstupidinstaller/README.md

 # archstupidinstaller
-A stupid installer for Arch Linux. (a lot of F words warning!)
+A stupid installer for Arch Linux that destroys all data on a drive. (a lot of F words warning!)